IAFPD Diploma in Coaching

 Learners must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Institute of Leadership and Management, Institute of Leadership and Management, International Society for Coaching Psychology, and/or British Psychological Society and abide by their code of ethics.

 Programme attendance should be for a minimum of 90% per module.

 The diploma programme provides up to 2 hours academic supervision for the extended essay and other course assignments.

 The Diploma programme has been designed to be completed within a 6 to 12 month period from enrollment.
 Programmes are not open ended.
 It is important that the student demonstrates progress during this 12 month period.
 If the assignments have not been submitted within the 12 month period then a progress report will need completing by the supervisor.
 For the 2nd year there is an additional administration fee of £125.
 The maximum time period for completion of the Diploma programme is 24 months.
 (Extension beyond 24 months is only allowed in exceptional cases such as maternity leave or illness.)

-The course staff are Prof Stephen Palmer, Nick Edgerton, Dr. Siobhain O’Riordan and Kasia Szymanska who are Chartered Psychologists and/or HCPC Registered Psychologists.
-Other staff and guest lecturers may also be involved teaching on the programme.
+The trainers are Prof Stephen Palmer, Nick Edgerton, Dr. Siobhain O’Riordan and Kasia Szymanska who are Chartered Psychologists and/or HCPC Registered Psychologists.
+Guest lecturers may also be involved teaching on the programme.